Recent studies in the US and UK have revealed that men in Western and developed countries are more disadvantaged than women.

-Researchers from the University of Missouri and the University of Essex believe that previous methods of measuring gender equality have been too focused on women’s issues and not wholistic in the application of certain life areas.
+Researchers from the University of Missouri and the University of Essex believe that previous methods of measuring gender equality have been too focused on women’s issues and not holistic in the application of certain life areas.

 Instead of using old measures to calculate gender equality, researchers used a new Basic Index of Gender Equality (BIGI) which included three specific areas: educational opportunities, healthy life expectancy, and overall life satisfaction.

 The results using the new BIGI method revealed men are, in fact, more disadvantaged than women in the majority of countries they tested against.

 “Surprisingly, our new measure indicated that men are, on average, more disadvantaged than women in 91 countries compared with a relative disadvantage for women in 43 countries,” David Geary, professor of psychological sciences in the MU College of Arts and Science, said.